ant-design/ant-design/docs/react/customize-theme-variable.en-US.md

 ## Conflict resolve

 CSS Variable use `--ant` prefix by default.
-When exist multiple antd style file in your project, you can modify prefix to fix it.
+When multiple antd style file exist in your project, you can modify the prefix to fix it.

 ### Adjust